roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/README.md

 The Gateway has Line-of-Sight (LoS) ranges of up to **15 kilometers**, while for highly urbanized environments it can cover more than **2 kilometers**.
 It is a perfect solution for any LoRaWAN® use case scenario.

 The RAK Micro Gateway package includes a LoRa® antenna, mounting screws, and anchors.
-It is a full 8-channel LoRaWAN® Gateway with built-in Ethernet connectivity for a straightforward.
+It is a full 8-channel Gateway with built-in Ethernet connectivity for a straightforward.

 <rk-btn
   src="quick-start-guide/#quick-start-guide"